 Click on photo to view full size

 The City developed the Master Plan for the Phase I riverfront in 2003, and the Provincial Government provided $4 million in capital funding to begin the redevelopment.
 In 2006, the Government of Canada provided a $3 million grant and the City of Saskatoon provided an additional $2.76 million.
-At full build-out, the riverfront project is designed to include:
+The riverfront project includes:

 - a riverwalk for close-to-the-water strolling;